Market Entry Framework (2026): 5 Steps + Full Worked Case

 A practical 5-step market entry framework for case interviews: size demand, assess competition, choose entry mode, and deliver a quantified recommendation.

 A market entry framework is a 5-step structure for deciding whether and how to enter a new market: define scope, assess attractiveness, evaluate right to win, choose entry mode, and recommend with quantified economics.
 Market entry cases account for roughly 25-30% of first-round MBB interviews (Management Consulted, 2025), making this the second most-tested framework after profitability.
-Across 4,000+ market entry case practice sessions on Road to Offer's platform, candidates who quantify the breakeven before recommending entry score 31% higher on overall structure.
-The pattern below handles new-geography and new-product entries, and pairs naturally with growth strategy cases and the broader issue tree approach.
+Candidates who quantify the breakeven before recommending entry tend to score significantly higher on overall structure because it forces a concrete decision anchor before the recommendation.
+The pattern below handles new-geography and new-product entries, from a SaaS firm expanding abroad to an airline market entry case weighing a new route, and pairs naturally with growth strategy cases and the broader issue tree approach.

 What is a market entry framework?